SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-16-moderna-vaccine-efficacy-data.md

 10% of the population getting grade 3 adverse events.
 So we're on track for something easily approvable and acceptable to patients.)

-One of the reasons to read guys like Derek is that he tracked down the second Modernal press release <sup id="fn5a">[[5](#fn5)]</sup>.
+One of the reasons to read guys like Derek is that he tracked down the second Moderna press release <sup id="fn5a">[[5](#fn5)]</sup>.
 This has the very good news that their vaccine is stable for 12 hours at room temperature, 30 days at standard refrigerator temperature, and 6 months at standard freezer temperature.
 Also, it doesn't require